 It is BIPA’s goal to act as a united voice for its membership on a wide range of issues affecting the Benicia industrial Park.

-BIPA is a division of the Benicia Chamber of Commerce and is run by a 13-member board of trustees.
+BIPA is a division of the Benicia Chamber of Commerce and is run by a 9-member board of trustees.

-The Board of Trustees consists of thirteen (13) individuals, three (3) of whom are the President, Vice President, and Immediate Past President, and ten (10) other trustees elected from the membership.
-In addition, the Benicia Chamber of Commerce President & CEO serves as an ex officio, non voting member.
+The Board of Trustees consists of nine (9) individuals, three (3) of whom are the President, Vice President, and Immediate Past President, and six (6) other trustees elected from the membership.
+In addition, the Benicia Chamber of Commerce Executive Director serves as an ex-officio, non-voting member.

 AN ACTIVE, UNITED VOICE GETS RESULTS